TheDEKKs/Wall/README.md

 # Wall
 > [!NOTE]
 > Hello World!
-This project is Pet-Project, I am would be grateful if you leave on "GitHub Issues" with advice.
+This project is Pet-Project, I am would be grateful if you leave on "GitHub Issues" with advice. \nI hope what with understanding to my small project

 ## Install